Efficient constructions of convex combinations for 2-edge-connected subgraphs on fundamental classes: 2ECM for half-integer square points

-\begin{proof} Suppose we have a partial coloring and we want to color a link $\ell'$.
-Let $u',v'$ be the endpoints of $\ell'$ in $G'$.
-Let $s'$ be the LCA of $\ell'$ in $T'$.
-Let $\Lup$ be the $s'u'$-path in $T'$ and $\Rvp$ be the $s'v'$-path in $T'$.
-Let $\point(\ell')= \{u,v\}$. \begin{enumerate} \item If there is a color $c$ that $u$ has not received we set one color on $\ell'$ to be $c$.
+\paragraph{Coloring Rules:}\begin{enumerate} \item If there is a color $c$ that $u$ has not received we set one color on $\ell'$ to be $c$.
 If $u$ is not missing a color, but missing a color $c$ for the second time, give color $c$ to $\ell'$. \item If there is a color $c$ that $v$ has not received we set one color on $\ell'$ to be $c$.
 If $v$ is not missing a color, but missing a color $c$ for the second time, give color $c$ to $\ell'$.